MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-dynamics365.md

 * Data that can't leave system boundaries
 * Sensitive data stored on-prem that your organization doesn’t want indexed on the cloud

 Data accessed through a federated search connection isn't indexed in Microsoft Search.
 Also, using built-in connectors from Microsoft, it's easy to set up federated search connections.
 Our Dynamics 365 connector is currently in preview.
 If you're interested in joining the preview, let us know at [aka.ms/D365FederationSearchPreview](https://aka.ms/D365FederationSearchPreview).
-For current status and release time frame, see the [Microsoft Search Roadmap](https://www.microsoft.com/microsoft-365/roadmap?filters=Microsoft%20Search).
+For release time frame, see the [Microsoft Search Roadmap](https://www.microsoft.com/microsoft-365/roadmap?filters=Microsoft%20Search).

 ## Dynamics 365 federation connector